shrutichaudhary5/Promptify-AI/README.md

 ![Promptify AI Banner](A_2D_digital_graphic_design_features_branding_for_.png)

 # Promptify AI

+An AI-powered prompt management and optimization platform for teams using LLMs like GPT-4, Claude, and Gemini.
+# Promptify AI

 Promptify AI is an AI-powered prompt management and optimization platform designed to simplify and organize prompt engineering for individuals and teams.